rvanmaanen/rvanmaanen.github.io/_posts/2018-07-18-Python-on-Azure-Functions.md

 layout: post
 title:  "Python Azure Function with Visual Studio Code"
 categories: Azure Functions Python Windows 10
-description: My experience setting up an Azure Function with Python and Visual Studio Code
+description: My experience setting up an Azure Function with Python and Visual Studio Code on a Windows 10 machine
 excerpt_separator: <!--excerpt_end-->
-image: /assets/python_on_azure_functions/pythonfunctions.png
+image: /assets/python_on_azure_functions/pythonfunctions_li.png
 ---

 Googling led me to a couple of blog posts about Python on Azure Functions.
 Those led me to believe Python on Azure Functions is using Windows as OS, uses a very old Python version and is very slow.